revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Orc is a member of club of woodworkers and craftsmen Would you like to join?
 Woad Workers
-Meet on the last day of the week above the chair mak
+Meet on the last day of the week above the chair makers shop You must say "The legs look very even today"
+"Aye, they were chiselled by a dog"
+"Tis a good chair for a dog"